ladecadence/ASHAB-Telemetry/README.md

 $ ./ASHABTelemetry
 ```

-The first time you run it, you must open the configuration dialog and fill the basic parameters, serial port for the LoRa receiver, log file location and SSDV received pictures folder.
+The first time you run it, you must open the configuration dialog and fill the basic parameters, serial port for the LoRa receiver, log file location and SSDV received pictures folder, if not, some functions will not work.